Let's go see the natural Akita cedars [2] A forest of natural Akita cedars with giant trees over 200 years old

 - Public transportation: Approximately 25 minutes by taxi from Odate Station on the JR Ou Main Line

-- Car: Approximately 7 minutes from Ikarigaseki IC on the Tohoku Expressway, approximately 20 minutes from Odate-kita IC on the Akita Expressway
+- By car: Approximately 7 minutes from Ikarugaseki IC on the Tohoku Expressway, approximately 20 minutes from Odate Kita IC on the Akita Expressway

 Google Map